blib-la/runpod-worker-comfy/README.md

 ### Network Volume

-Using a Network Volume allows you to store and access custom models and ComfyUI nodes:
+Using a Network Volume allows you to store and access custom models:

 1. **Create a Network Volume**:
    - Follow the [RunPod Network Volumes guide](https://docs.runpod.io/docs/create-a-network-volume) to create a volume.